bigtangle/server/README.md

             "    milestone integer NOT NULL,\n" +
             "    rating integer NOT NULL,\n" +
             "    CONSTRAINT block_pk PRIMARY KEY (blockhash)  \n" +

+1)client prepares new transactions and asks node server for account balance and unspent transaction. (input public key, toadress, amount)

+2)server node does select two previous blocks (MCMC) and approve those only if all transactions in it are valid and  not conflicting and do not approve conflicting blocks.

+3)server node returns the prepared transaction block with all client transactions.

+return Block with the  transaction

+4)client node must compute the nonce of the transaction block as proof of work and signs the transaction (API)
+.
+5) server get the block, save data and broadcast to all server nodes.

+(API)